Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 --service-connect-defaults namespace=cruddur
 ```

-The next step is to prepare our docker configuration.
+The next step is to prepare our docker configuration. <br />
 We need to create 3 repo's in ECR.
 - Python,
 - backend-flask and